All Episodes

 They didn't have the chance to stop anything.

-The Democrats could have got everything they want.
+The Democrats could have got everything they want for two years.

-And with that stimulus fund, that slush fund, the baseline was expanded by nearly a trillion dollars, guaranteeing trillion dollar deficits every year after that if nobody did anything.
+And they, with that stimulus fund, that slush fund, the baseline was expanded by nearly a trillion dollars, guaranteeing trillion-dollar deficits every year after that if nobody did anything.

 Now, the Republicans in the House since 2011 have slowed Obama's spending urges.

-And this is one of the greatest illustrations of the value of gridlock is that Obama has been thwarted, but he baked a bunch of deficit expansion into this budget the first two years that nobody has been able to do anything about.
+There is gridlock, and this is one of the greatest illustrations of the value of gridlock: Obama has been thwarted, but he baked a bunch of deficit expansion into this budget the first two years that nobody has been able to do anything about.

-Every year Obama submitted budgets, and his budgets were so outrageous that not even the Democrats in the House of Senate voted for it.
+Every year, Obama submitted budgets, and his budgets were so outrageous that not even the Democrats in the House or Senate voted for it, not one.

 So Obama baked all of this deficit expansion and all of this debt into the cake the first two years.